patmonardo/Yoga/Sankara/BG/BG-C07/gita-7.md

 The first verse of Chapter 7 serves as a gateway to understanding the profound relationship between the individual self and the Supreme.
 Through a meticulous practice of yoga, unwavering devotion, and taking refuge in the Divine, one is promised complete and doubtless knowledge of the Absolute.

 This journey is not merely a personal endeavor but reflects universal philosophical principles explored in both Eastern and Western traditions.
 The integration of technical analysis with German Idealist thought provides a holistic understanding of the text, highlighting its timeless relevance in the pursuit of ultimate knowledge and realization.
-# Chapter 7: The Science of the Absolute

 ## Verse 2